 Choosing to run applications on an unsupported platform carries several important risks that your organisation must consider:

-Once SQL Server 2008 and SQL Server 2008 R2 move out of Extended Support, they will no longer receive security updates.
+Now that SQL Server 2008 and SQL Server 2008 R2 have moved out of Extended Support, they will no longer receive security updates.
 Without patching vulnerabilities, your data will be at risk from cyberattack.
 While physical security measures such as a firewall or anti-virus software may provide some protection, this is unlikely to be enough for most organisations to be confident if they are hosting sensitive data.

 With increased security risks comes the danger of becoming non-compliant.
 Many industry regulations and standards, such as GDPR and PCI DSS, require organisations to use supported platforms.
 Retailers accepting card or online payments are required to maintain vendor support and inability to demonstrate this could render them unable to process card payments in line with their obligations.
 Non-compliance has real legal and financial implications for your business, along with the risk of a loss of reputation or damaged relationships with your customers.